OpenTechSchool/social-coding/extras/heroku.md

 * The name of the main app: `app.rb` (but don't add the `.rb` extension.)
 * And the command to start the Rack server

-{% highlight ruby %}
     //putting the './' in front of the app name is SUPER CRITICAL
-//assume the server has no clue where his root is and where to find the file
+    //assume the server has no clue where his root is and where to find the file require './app'

-require './app'
     run Sinatra::Application

-{% endhighlight %}

 For the sake of completeness, you should also add a `Procfile.txt` in your root folder with the following instruction:

-{% highlight ruby %}
     web: bundle exec rackup config.ru -p $PORT
-{% endhighlight %}

 Replacing `$PORT` with the port the app server listens to.
 But in a strict Sinatra application you can omit all of this, it gets it by default.